apappascs/spring-ai-examples/README.md

 *   [**spring-ai-rag-llamaparse-pgvector**](spring-ai-rag-llamaparse-pgvector/README.md): Demonstrates a Retrieval-Augmented Generation (RAG) application using Spring AI, LlamaParse for intelligent document parsing, and PGvector as the vector store for efficient similarity search.
 *   [**spring-ai-workflow-camunda**](spring-ai-workflow-camunda/README.md): This example showcases the integration of Spring AI with Camunda for building a workflow that generates and sends an email.
 It utilizes the Tavily API for search, Spring AI for blog post creation and HTML formatting, and SendGrid for sending emails.
 *   [**spring-ai-deepseek**](spring-ai-deepseek/README.md): Demonstrates the integration of Spring AI with the DeepSeek Chat model, showcasing REST endpoints for both standard and streaming responses, along with tool calling for date/time operations.
+*   [**spring-ai-elevenlabs**](spring-ai-elevenlabs/README.md): This example demonstrates how to use Spring AI to generate speech from text using the ElevenLabs API.
+It provides both blocking and streaming REST endpoints.

 ## Getting Started